madjeek-web/Data-Comparator-before-and-today/README.md

 ____________________________
 MIT PROJECT - Free license - (c) Fabien Conéjéro 2024 / FC84
-Data Comparator: before and today (JS)
+Data Comparator: before and today ( Javascript )
 + search system of information for users - values and data can be added to this simple baseline
 ____________________________